 The more I work with Linux the more I’m convinced that the problem with the open source model is precisely the opposite of what I would think it would be.

-What I think would happen is that the heavy lifting code, the code that actually does work, would develop slower than the UI/UX code.
+What I think would happen is that the heavy-lifting code—the code that actually does work—would develop slower than the UI/UX code.
 But what I see happening is that the UI or UX code lags far behind the heavy-lifting code.

-I don’t know if developing good UI/UX is tedious and boring.
-Or if projects change their methods so often that no one can make decent UI without everything changing underneath them.
+I don’t know if developing good UI/UX is tedious and boring or if projects change their methods so often that no one can make decent UI without everything changing underneath them.

 That single tidbit of knowledge would have saved me an hour and a half of my time.